May Melanoma/Skin Cancer Detection and Prevention Month

 - Encourage families to adopt good habits together, like wearing sunscreen and limiting their time in the sun.

-- Motivate teachers and administrators to teach kids about the harm of UV rays and why it’s important to protect yourself.
+- Motivate teachers and administrators to teach kids about the harm of UV radiation and why it’s important to protect yourself.

 - Identify youth leaders in your community who can talk to their peers about taking steps to prevent skin cancer.